cernopendata/cernopendata-portal/cernopendata/modules/fixtures/data/docs/cod-search-tips/cod-search-tips.md

 * `doi:10.7483/OPENDATA.CMS.W26R.J96R`: returns the document with that Digital Object Identifier (doi)
 * `doi:10.7483*`: returns all the documents with a doi starting with those values.

+Searches based on the title are a bit trickier, since the title is stored in two formats (one for searching and a different one for sorting).
+Here you have a couple of examples searching in the title:

+* `title.tokens:muon`: returns all the documents where the title contains that word.
+Note that words are delimited by spaces or special symbols (like '-').
+Therefore, `di-moun` will also match. `dimoun` will not.
+* `title.tokens:*muon`: similar to the previous one.
+It will return the documents where the title contains a word finishing with `muon` (`di-muon`, `dimuon` and `muon` will match).
+* `title.tokens:*muon*`: documents where any word in the title contains the sequence `muon` will be returned (`DoubleMuon`, `MuonEG`, ...).

 The syntax for these queries is defined by the OpenSearch query_string, which is based in the [Apache Lucene syntax](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html)